 Are you unable to study on campus?
 At FedUni there are a range of study options available.

 We have campuses in regional Victoria in the Wimmera, Ballarat and Gippsland regions.
+The Berwick Campus is FedUni's newest campus and will be shared with Monash University in 2017.
 You have the opportunity to study on campus at these locations as well as through our partnerships with community centres and education institutes across regional and metro areas in Victoria and interstate.
 Find out about our campuses.

 Full-time study applies to many of the programs at FedUni.
 As a full-time student you can expect the majority of classes to fall any time between 8:30am and 6:30pm, Monday to Friday.
 Contact hours per week vary depending on your program.

 Part-time study options are available for a wide range of FedUni programs.
 Part-time study generally takes twice the length of time to complete, when compared to the full-time mode for the same program.
 However this can vary depending on what you're studying or the schedule you have arranged with your faculty.